metagol/metagol/README.md

 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).
 ```

-In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` are existentially quantified second-order variables, and the symbols `A`, `B`, and `C` are universally quantified first-order variables.
-The symbols in the list in the first argument of the metarule denote existentially quantified variables.
-Metagol will attempt to find substitutions for these variables during the proof of a goal.
+In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified second-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
+The list of symbols in the first argument denote variables which Metagol will attempt to find substitutions for during the proof of a goal.

 Currently, the metarules are supplied by the user.
 We are working on automatically identifying the necessary metarules, and preliminary work is detailed in the following paper: